 Looking for more practical strategies and insight on how to deal with the tough everyday issues divorce brings?

-Learn more about divorce and children or check out my new book Parenting Apart: How Separated and Divorced Parents Can Raise Happy and Secure Kids.
+Learn more about divorce and children or check out my book Parenting Apart: How Separated and Divorced Parents Can Raise Happy and Secure Kids.
 Have a question or comment join me on Facebook or follow me on twitter